-Where developers did not include a CION in their IPA submission, they must provide this to us as soon as possible thereafter (i.e. developers must provide us their CION as soon as it is agreed with NGET/NGESO, as opposed to waiting until their FPA submission).
+Where developers did not include a CION in their IPA submission, they had to provide this to us as soon as possible thereafter (i.e. developers needed to provide us their CION as soon as it is agreed with NGET/NGESO, as opposed to waiting until their FPA submission).